“Air-Mobile”

 Another “Good to have Troop”, The Corporal has been through the “Panama” Jungle Training School.
 His early pattern jungle fatigue uniform has a fully subdued type format to it.
 The Divisional patch is the Government issue type.
 His hat is a locally obtained item, and the helmet displays yet another “Death Card” variation (but Just to show another style card, they were not all that common I don’t think).

-If Air-Mobile had anything, it was bravado, they were a very tight team, and that can’t help to make an operation function all the more smoothly, They were really “Gung-Ho” if that can apply to Army Soldiers.
+If Air-Mobile had anything, it was bravado; they were a very tight team, and that can’t help to make an operation function all the more smoothly.
+They were really “Gung-Ho” if that can apply to Army Soldiers.
 The 1st Cavalry Division was one of those you wanted to have on the right shoulder, meaning you served with them “In-Country”.
 The Unit insignia goes back to before World War Two, and in Japan and the Korean War as well.
 And proudly warn in battle, but it did not take long to realize bright shiny things are bad in the jungle- and draw fire.
-So it took time to gear up and have made even after the ok and order to go to completely subdued uniforms, but quickly this became the standard, and understandably so.
+So it took time to gear up and make even after the ok and order to go to completely subdued uniforms, but quickly this became the standard, and understandably so.

 Spec.
 4, 1st Cav.
 Rifleman (Infantry):

+Trooper Maddox’s Spec.
+4 rank might indicate he’s an RTO, or Heavy Weapons Platoon trooper, at any rate, he’s a “Leg” and flying to places, getting out and humping it threw the jungle, along with everyone else, The Enimey were in the woods and they had to dig them out.
 The people flying them in and out of the boonies were from the same outfit, but they were the “Truck Drivers” of this war, and often and generally completely exposed to the enemy, Their up-side was they didn’t sleep in the field if at all possible. people who were flying them in and out were in constant use as well and did not get a lot of rest, and in fact, may have had more bullets thrown at them on a regular day than the grunts!

 Let’s get real for a second.
 It’s not uncommon to soil yourself in battles or by bombings, close calls, and the like, uniforms take a beating, they get burned, ripped up, and even rot off the soldiers.
 The name on the chest is to identify your body, that’s reality, and the guys often didn’t wear underwear or get to bathe, as one would like to, so they just disappeared, or burned in piles.
 Washed in mass, boiling water or whatever was available, often never getting their name on them, let alone the unit patch, or ranks, that was with the first issue of 3 like.
 And just as fast, one grabbed his new uniform out of the clean pile in the field, hopefully with the sleeves still on, and cut the name off and sewed on a new one (or used the old one), added the rest as ordered, boom, good to go.